FarronF/limerick-council-meetings/meetings/2023/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd May 2023.md

 to be reviewed as part of the scheme.
 He made reference to landowner agreements which

 are currently in progress and to a Tender which is to be issued in Quarter 2 2023.
+He outlined
+---
-He outlined--- 4
+4

 to the Members the funding made available for the project and to potential funding which is